websocket-client/websocket-client/README.rst

 Performance
 -----------

 The "send" and "validate_utf8" methods are too slow on pure python.
-If you want to get better performace, please install both numpy and wsaccel.
+If you want to get better performance, please install both numpy and wsaccel.

 How about Python 3